What are Positive and Negative Working Capital

 How to calculate working capital

-Working capital is your current assets minus your current liabilities.
+Working capital = current assets – current liabilities

 So the equation looks like this: